 PVH outshines its peers in the stock market

-PVH Corporation (PVH) has easily been one of the best-performing apparel stocks this year.
-The company’s YTD (year-to-date) returns stand at a whopping 46% as of August 25, 2016.
-It has outperformed the S&P 500 Apparel and Accessories Index and each of its index companies by a huge margin.
+PVH Corporation (PVH) has been one of the best performing apparel and fashion companies in 2016 so far, rising by ~45% as of August 18, 2016.
+It has outperformed the S&P 500 Apparel and Accessories Index and each of the index’s companies.

-The S&P 500 Apparel and Accessories Index is a seven-company index that includes Ralph Lauren (RL), Hanesbrands (HBI), VF Corporation (VFC), Coach (COH), PVH, Michael Kors (KORS), and Under Armour (UA).
-The index has risen by 8.8% to date.
+The S&P 500 Apparel and Accessories Index is made up of seven companies: Ralph Lauren (RL), Hanesbrands (HBI), VF Corporation (VFC), Coach (COH), PVH, Michael Kors (KORS), and Under Armour (UA).
+The index has recorded a YTD (year-to-date) rise of 8.2%.

 Michael Kors, Coach, Under Armour, and VF Corporation have risen by 22.1%, 17.3%, 2.2%, and 5.5%, respectively, YTD, while Hanesbrands and Ralph Lauren have recorded YTD falls of 7.4% and 2.6%, respectively.

 PVH is a consistent dividend payer, though it offers low dividends compared to other apparel and fashion companies.
 Its current dividend payout ratio stands at 2.2%.
 In comparison, the payout ratios of Coach, VFC, and Hanesbrands are 81%, 46%, and 38%, respectively.

 PVH’s dividend has registered 0% growth over the last 15 years, as the company offers a fixed dividend of $0.04 per share every quarter.
 The one-year forward dividend yield on PVH’s stock is 0.1% compared to Coach’s 3.5% and VFC’s 2.6%.